ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_colorectalcancer/concept_model.rst

    first-degree relative.
 (Wong et al. 2018 and Butterworth et al. 2006)

 Non-GBD risk factor 2: Personal history of adenoma
- - prevalence: In a cross-sectional study of 19,372 participants aged 20 to 79
+ - prevalence: The prevalence of adenoma was found to be 13.3% from a cross-sectional study on patients who had undergone colonoscopy examination in a university hospital in mainland China.
+(Hong et al. 2018) 21·1% (95%CI 17·3–25·1) has been documented in a meta-analysis included 16 studies reporting on a total of 81,262 people between 1996 and 2015.
-   years underwent colonoscopy in Korea from 2006-2009, the prevalence of advanced adenoma were found to be 3.1% in men and 1.5% in women among participants at average risk, those without a history of colorectal polyps or a family history of colorectal cancer.
+   (Huang et al. 2019) In a cross-sectional study of 19,372 participants aged 20 to 79 years underwent colonoscopy in Korea from 2006-2009, the prevalence of advanced adenoma were found to be 3.1% in men and 1.5% in women among participants at average risk, those without a history of colorectal polyps or a family history of colorectal cancer.
 (Yang et al. 2014)
  - relative risk: For the association between adenoma and colorectal cancer incidence, I found a prospetive cohort study that focus on participants aged 55-74 years in the Prostate, Lung, Colorectal, and Ovarian (PLCO) Cancer